-They are being held between May-June 2018 in 6 regions across Ontario: Greater Toronto and Hamilton Area, London, Muskoka, Windsor, Ottawa, and Thunder Bay.
+They are being held between May-June 2018 in 6 regions across Ontario: Greater Toronto Area, London, Muskoka, Windsor, Ottawa, and Thunder Bay.
 Two learning circles are being held in each region where one is for frontline workers and the other one for either senior leaders or middle management (depending on the size of the sector).
 Frontline workers include coordinators, program administrators, outreach and engagement staff, administrative assistants, receptionists, data entry staff, bookkeepers and caretakers.
 Middle management is defined by those that have someone report to them.
 Senior leaders include executive directors, CEOs, presidents, vice-presidents, senior managers and directors.

 Learning circles are being hosted by the following regional partners: Ottawa Arts Council, Ottawa Community Foundation, Pillar Nonprofit Network, Thunder Bay Multicultural Association, United Way Greater Toronto (YORK), Windsor Women Working with Immigrant Women, and YWCA Muskoka.
 The regional partners are tasked with hosting learning circles (providing accessible space and refreshments etc.) and recruiting participants.
 ONN is using their expertise of the sector and their communities as well as their existing networks to hear from women working in the sector in that particular region and spread awareness about the project.